 - Under CVE data to include, Choose columns is activated by default, allowing you to deselect columns you do not want to include.
 Leave all boxes checked, or click All columns to show everything.

-- Optionally add notes to give the report context for the audience.
+- Optionally add notes to give the report context for the intended audience.

 - Click Export report and allow the application a minute to generate the report.

-- Select whether to open or save the PDF file and click OK.
+- Select to open or save the PDF file, if your OS asks, and click OK.